-NTSU's Board is chaired by NTSU President Jess Walker.
+NTSU's Board is chaired by Trustee and NTSU President Joe Cormack.
 They safeguard the vision and values of the Union, establish the organisation's strategic direction, and ensure it meets the needs of its members.

 Our trustees ensure NTSU strives for good operational practice and review and monitor the organisation's performance and progress towards its objectives.
 In addition, the trustees ensure the organisation works within its charitable purpose and complying with its governing document at all times.